Goob-Station/goobsite/src/content/posts/changelog00/index.md

 ---
 title: 'Changelog 00: Changelog Reconsolidation'
 published: 2024-05-11
-description: 'Reconsolidation of all past changelogs into the new format'
+description: 'Reconsolidation of all past changelogs into the new format.'
 image: ''
 tags: []
 category: ''